gordonturner/etsy-open-api-client/docs/ShopListingProductApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopListingProductApi apiInstance = new ShopListingProductApi(defaultClient);
-    Integer listingId = 56; // Integer | The listing to return a ListingProduct for.
+    Long listingId = 56L; // Long | The listing to return a ListingProduct for.
-    Integer productId = 56; // Integer | The numeric ID for a specific [product](/documentation/reference#tag/ShopListing-Product) purchased from a listing. try {
+    Long productId = 56L; // Long | The numeric ID for a specific [product](/documentation/reference#tag/ShopListing-Product) purchased from a listing. try {
       ListingInventoryProduct result = apiInstance.getListingProduct(listingId, productId);
       System.out.println(result);